 Data Manipulation and Cleaning - Use

 Time Series, Text, and Categorical Data - Work with

-Sales Dashboard - Implements a complex series of UI and reactive programming using
+Data Science in Production - Implement a complex series of UI and reactive programming using

 Learning Data Science in Finance can be a challenge.
 With infographics and “experts” leading us in a million different directions, it becomes a challenge to find a single path to becoming a financial data scientist.
 This is the problem I set out to solve two years ago when I began teaching Data Science Education.